EvgenijLutz/ASTCEncoder/README.md

 Current version: [5.6.0](https://github.com/ARM-software/astc-encoder/releases/tag/5.6.0).

 ![An example of compressing a 384x384 image (original on the left) using the biggest (12x12) block size with the highest quality - 432KB vs 16KB](Resources/Media/Example-1.png)
+_An example of compressing a 384x384 image (original on the left) using the biggest (12x12) block size with the highest quality - 432KB vs 16KB_

 ## Installing ASTCEncoder